sudarshan-narayanan/nginx-lua-api-gateway/README.md

 OpenAPI validation is a mock implementation; for full support, integrate with Lua FFI and a proper OpenAPI engine.

+---

 ## 🛡️ Security
 HTTPS is not enabled by default — use a reverse proxy or add certs in nginx.conf.

 Modify auth.lua for real-world token verification (e.g., with RSA or public JWK).

+---

 ## ✨ Author
 Built by Sudarshan Narayanan — feel free to fork and adapt.

 ## 🙌 Contributions Welcome!
-PRs, bug reports, and feature requests are welcome to improve this gateway further!
+PRs, bug reports, and feature requests are welcome to improve this gateway further.